 Our teachers are also specialists or practitioners in their own fields, mostly in acupuncture but also in osteopathy, clinical psychology and other areas of Chinese Medicine or conventional medicine.
 Teachers are also tutors and clinic supervisors and this, together with relatively small class sizes, provides students with a high level of personal student support and attention.

-Elio has practised and taught Liu He Ba Fa (六合八法) under the guide of the Daoist Master J. W. Shadow since 1993.
+Elio Basagni is the Principal of ICOM.
+He has practised and taught Liu He Ba Fa (六合八法) under the guide of the Daoist Master J. W. Shadow since 1993.
 He has taught at the International College of Oriental Medicine, where he gained a first class degree in Oriental Medicine/Acupuncture at the end of a four-year full time course, since 2010.
 Elio feels part of the movement, defined as Classical Chinese Medicine, led by scholars like Elisabeth Rochat de la Vallee, Jeffrey Yuen and dr. Liu Lihong calling for a re-evaluation of Chinese medicine based on focusing on the classics.
-Elio teaches: Point Location, Chinese Medicine, Personal & Professional Development and is a Clinic Supervisor.
+Elio teaches Chinese Medicine, Personal & Professional Development, STC Course Leader and is a Clinic Supervisor.

 Academic Advisory Board